roselynle/url-shrtn/README.md

 # Shrtn Ur URL

 A simple URL shortener built with Python/Flask, perfect for all the lazy web surfers out there!
-Users can submit any https:// formatted URLs and obtain a shorted version of it.
+Users can submit any https:// formatted URLs and obtain a shortened version of it.
 For example the URL for the Flask User Guide, https://flask.palletsprojects.com/en/1.1.x/#user-s-guide has been shortened to https://shrtn-ur-url.herokuapp.com/PgLWA

 This app was created by [@roselynle](https://github.com/roselynle) and [@FaisalY12](https://github.com/FaisalY12) as part of Futureproof's Coding Challenge.